devjoe1991/yourora-native/docs/video-tab-replacement-rationale.md

 ## 🎯 **The Core Problem**

-Your current Video tab is **misaligned** with YourOra's core value proposition.
+Your current Video tab is **misaligned** with Miha's core value proposition.
 You're a **fitness streak app**, not a video consumption platform.
-Users come to YourOra to track progress, not watch videos.
+Users come to Miha to track progress, not watch videos.

 ---